kiwiirc/jitsimeet-patches/README.md

 ## About

 This repository contains a set of patches to Jitsi Meet's Prosody plugins for use with [kiwiirc/plugin-conference].
-The purpose of the patches is to mirror the access control model from the IRC channel to the XMPP conference room.
+The purpose of these patches is to mirror the access control model and user identity from the IRC environment to the XMPP conference room.

 The patches are necessary when using `{ "conference.secure": true }` in your KiwiIRC client config.

+You will need a separate Jitsi Meet installation for KiwiIRC, as the patches will make the services incompatible with other uses.

 ## Prerequisites